+NOTE In vSphere 7.0 Update 3 the memstats -r dcpmm-stats option is no longer supported.

-- The ESXi memstats tool can be used to show DRAM cache miss rate and PMem bandwidth: memstats -r dcpmm-stats python memstats_postprocess.py dcpmm-stats-20190702025557 (where dcpmm-stats-20190702025557 is the output file from the memstats -r dcpmm-stats command). - If desired, PMem can be preallocated as part of virtual machine startup using sched.pmem.prealloc, as described in VMware KB article 78094.
-This prevents allocation overhead when the virtual machine first uses a PMem page.
+- If desired, PMem can be preallocated as part of virtual machine startup using sched.pmem.prealloc, as described in VMware KB article 78094.
+This prevents allocation overhead when the virtual machine first uses a PMem page. - For guidance on sizing Optane PMem, see Announcing VMware vSphere Support for Intel® OptaneTM Persistent Memory Technology.